Ah, love, let us be true

 From the very beginning of modernist thinking, the science of nature had been a model for an unfolding science of man.
 Early epistemologists expressed full confidence that human behavior would one day be as accessible to scientific inquiry as the larval stage of the fruit fly.
 Victorian scientists like Auguste Comte and Max Weber practiced a positivism that promised to decode free will and prescribe irresistible social goods.
-In order to claim empirical warrant, though, that promise had to eliminate the troubling intrusion of human freedom (see “Our Freedom Fetish”), so as to make human behavior predictable and testable.
+In order to claim empirical warrant, though, that promise had to eliminate the troubling intrusion of felt human freedom so as to make human behavior predictable and testable (see “Our Freedom Fetish”).
 The positivists had every confidence that science would one day solve this problem, but even if it could resolve this basic analysis of human nature, it would still face the thornier issue of prescription.
 It would not only tell humanity necessary truths; it would use them to clarify necessary preferences, to replace religious certainty with scientific precision.
 That failed.
 As the hard sciences continued to refine their methodology, the soft ones found themselves unable to resist their own hubris, a smug superiority instilled by what seemed a scientific approach yielding irresistible moral conclusions.
 We see it the positivists’ airy dismissal of challenging paradigms and differing methodology.
-Better known practitioners include Adam Smith, Karl Marx, and Sigmund Freud, whose analyses of human behavior blurred description and prescription to the point of intentional deception.
-Who could question Smith’s admiration for the wisdom of the invisible hand, Marx’s regret over the loss of feudal communitarianism, or Freud’s contempt for religious authority?
+Better known inheritors of the dreams of philosophes like Adam Smith and Voltaire include Karl Marx and Sigmund Freud, whose analyses of human behavior blurred description and prescription to the point of intentional deception.
+Who could question Smith’s admiration for the wisdom of the invisible hand, his sweeping admiration anticipating Marx’s equally prescriptive regret over the loss of feudal communitarianism, or Freud’s contempt for religious authority echoing the moralism of Voltaire and Montaigne?
 Was this science?
 In a Victorian world reeling from a simultaneous banquet of scientific progress and famine of reliable moral theory, a conjunction seemed inevitable, particularly since the boundaries of what passed as science in the popular mind made it seem akin to magic.
 All manner of studies were treated to a kind of pseudo-scientific seriousness as physiognomists built their catalogues of facial features, ethnologists of racial types, occultists of paranormal manifestations, and so on.
 Why shouldn’t empiricism in its deep study of human motivation reveal a science of moral health?

 The failure of authority, Romanticism, and the human sciences to warrant moral goodness was a continuing crisis in Victorian life.
 The attempt to combine them made matters far worse.

-They might try to blend the three moral axioms that percolated through their culture, bending authority to embrace Romanticism as Methodism and pietism did, or finding the rationality in Utilitarianism when no empiricism could apply.
-But the axioms supporting external authority could never be reconciled with universal reason, which in its turn could never be made conformable to private desire, and so religion and utilitarianism failed as a means of arbitrating public goods.
+They might try to blend the presumptions that percolated through their culture, bending authority to embrace Romanticism as Methodism and Pietism did, or finding the rationality in Utilitarianism when no empiricism could apply.
+But the axioms supporting external authority could never be reconciled with universal reason, which in its turn could never be made conformable to private desire, and so religion and utilitarianism continued their unsuccessful pursuit of arbitrating public goods.
 Still, we see everywhere in Victorianism an effort to somehow integrate moral authority into individual moral agency, most powerfully in university curricula, where Victorian students faced a constant tug of war between their own moral sense and a stridently authoritarian faculty.
-Given that hypocrisy, it is little wonder that universities became the locus of intellectual ferment beginning with the Revolutions of 1848, continuing with all the flirtations with novelty for the first half of the twentieth century, and culminating with the campus protests in Paris and the U.S. in 1968.
+Given the hypocrisy implicit both in that demand for trust and the conflict with the idea of a university as an appeal to reason, it is little wonder that the campus became the locus of intellectual ferment beginning with the Revolutions of 1848, continuing with all the flirtations with novelty for the first half of the twentieth century, and culminating with the campus protests in Paris and the U.S. in 1968.

 Romantic pantheist certainty was the first to fall away.
 The rules of social order stiffened into immobility in the last years of the nineteenth century as authority found itself relentlessly challenged by new modes of life and responded with rigor mortis.
 Romanticism had offered a bracing opportunity for innovation in the first half of the century, but the appeal to emotional intensity grew stale and arthritic, formulaic and pompous.
 The wild emotionalism of Shelley collapsed into the conventionality of Tennyson.
 The private whispers of intuition were channeled into the broad streams of structured emotion.
 Inspiration was reduced to Duty.
 Late Victorians were instructed on the proper technique of summoning deep emotion.
 A new kind of furniture became popular: the fainting couch.
 Formalized emotion respected neither individual moral autonomy nor reason applied to individual experience.
 The pantheist voice of God was reduced to absurdly articulated etiquette-as-morality: as such, just one more failing authority.

 Had it not been so horrifying, it would have been a mercy killing.
 World War I was Victorianism’s death sentence and execution.
-It accomplished more than that.
+Authority had survived by offering moral certainty when nothing else could.
+The War showed its hollow promise, its hypocrisies and its failures.
+Trust could not survive wholesale human butchery fought for no discernible purpose.
+Authority was one casualty, but hope was crippled as well.
 The new century had promised some new synthesis.
-The war buried that promise.
+The war shattered that promise.
 Just as modernists found it impossible to put themselves in the place of those who lived before the Reformation, so too do we find it impossible to resurrect the Victorian world view except as historical artifact.
 Only its shards remain.
-Everything Victorianism hoped for, every remnant of confidence, was shattered by the war that began with heroic cavalry charges and ended in the yellow fog of mustard gas and the bark of the machine gun.
+Everything Victorianism hoped for, every remnant of confidence, was shredded by the war that began with heroic cavalry charges and ended in the yellow fog of mustard gas and the bark of the machine gun.
 Since then, we have had more destructive conflicts in terms of human deaths, but these were not only prophesied but made inevitable by the nature of that first and most futile of world wars.

 All three modes of warranting morality practiced by Victorians devolved throughout the 20th century.
-Scientism in human sciences pitched its false hopes through most of that dismal epoch and bears responsibility for much of its dysfunction especially as it was filtered through the human sciences that glorified it.
-Though appropriating its method and terminology, the postmodern solution that only resolved into clarity in the 1970’s has challenged empiricism along with the universal reasoning it is based upon (see “One Postmodern Sentence”), but the weakness of the Victorian vision of moral structure, particularly of public morality, sustained the moral vacuum that still cries for resolution today (see “Postmodernism Is Its Discontents”).
+Scientism pitched its false hopes through most of that dismal epoch and bears responsibility for much of its dysfunction especially as it was filtered through the human sciences that glorified it.
+Though appropriating its method and terminology, the postmodern solution that only resolved into clarity in the 1970’s has challenged empiricism along with the universal reasoning it is based upon (see “One Postmodern Sentence”), but the weakness of the Victorian vision of moral structure, particularly of public morality, shaped the moral vacuum that still cries for resolution today (see “Postmodernism Is Its Discontents”).
 That same alienation deprived Romantic pantheism of its inspiration, reducing intuitions to private constructs rather than divine discoveries.
-It inspired generations of postmodern critics of popular culture to embrace a private existentialism both romantic and rebellious (see “Freedom, Antihero, and Zeitgeist”) and led others to abandon all hope of clarity or consistency and settle for a self-serving emotivism that reduces moral agents to consumers of culture and the hard-won moral autonomy of our nature to a surrender to the formative power of environment.
+It inspired generations of postmodern critics of popular culture to embrace a private existentialism both Romantic and rebellious (see “Freedom, Antihero, and Zeitgeist”) and led others to abandon all hope of clarity or consistency and settle for a self-serving emotivism that reduces moral agents to consumers of culture and the hard-won moral autonomy of our nature to a surrender to the formative power of environment.
+None of these developments boded well for the modernist assumptions of contractarian democracy, itself a conspicuous effort at moral neutrality perverted by Victorian failures and their aftermath into a mindless materialism (see “Why Invent a Social Contract?“).
 Nostalgic believers recognize the flaccidity of the culture, believing that a louder or sterner reminder of categorical morality will return secularists to their duty.
 Their listeners to this day remain puzzled about what that duty might be.